Cost of Fat Grafting to the Face

 How long does a facial fat grafting procedure take?

-Fat grafting to the face takes about an hour.
+Fat grafting to the face takes about 1 hour.

 What is the recovery time after fat grafting?